 Bible Stories: Teach them about Bible heroes who trusted God in the middle of really hard times.
 (Job, Joseph, David, Ruth, Paul, and of course Jesus.)

-Missionary Stories: I have been regularly telling my kids stories about missionaries like Hudson Taylor or Eric Liddell who trusted God in tough times.
-(My Princess is so impressed by Amy Carmichael that she wants to go to Heaven and meet her right now!)
+- Missionary Stories: I have been regularly telling my kids stories about missionaries like Hudson Taylor or Eric Liddell who trusted God in tough times.
+You can watch and share the video below to show kids how God’s love encouraged and empowered St. Patrick while he served as a missionary to the people who had once made him a slave.

 9. Support Their Family

-A broken home, lost job, death, or prolonged illness is rough on the whole family.
+A broken home, lost job, death, prolonged illness, or financial crisis due to long-term social distancing is rough on the whole family.
 Not sure how to help?
 Just ask!
 Ask what kind of help is most needed and be a catalyst to help meet the need that is shared.
 Ask how you can pray for them.
 Ask if they need to talk.
 Ask if they need a hug.
 Maybe they don’t need help, but you’ll never know unless you ask.
 BUT, if you’re going to ask, you need to actually plan to do something.
 Don’t ask how you can help and then forget about it.
 This can cause hurting kids and families to feel forgotten or lonely.

 10. Be Specific When Offering Help

 “I will be going to Wal-Mart on Thursday.
-I’d be happy to pick up anything you need and could drop it off around noon if that would be helpful.”
+I’d be happy to pick up anything you need and could drop it off at your door around noon if that would be helpful.”

 “I’m free on Monday or Friday night this week.
-Would it be helpful for me to come watch a movie with your kids after supper to give them some extra attention?”
+Would it be helpful for me to video chat with your kids after supper to give them some extra attention?”

-“Would it be helpful for me to bring my mower over on Wednesday night to take care of your lawn for you?
+“Would it be helpful for me to bring my mower over on Saturday to take care of your lawn for you?
 I’d be happy to do it regularly if that would help.”

 “I’m available almost every Tuesday morning.
 Are there chores around the house I could take care of once a week so you could have time for other things?
-I don’t mind cleaning bathrooms—I consider it an adventure!”
+I don’t mind cleaning bathrooms.”

 Obviously every family and crisis is unique.
 This is not an exhaustive list of ways you can love kids in crisis, but it’s a start.
-Do you know a family who is facing a crisis, but you’ve felt awkward about helping because you didn’t know what to do?
+Do you know a family who is facing a crisis (COVID related or not), but you’ve felt awkward about helping because you didn’t know what to do?
 Ask God to show you which of these ideas you could use to show His love to a child or family this week.